VCAngel/Webpack-Boilerplate/README.md

 Your app will launch on development mode in your configured port.

 ## Why?
-> Idk, but we can skip general configuration with this!
+Idk, but we can skip general webpack configuration with this!

+**Feel free to use it!**